aidan-therien/NeckTec/README.md

 ## Software License
 MIT License

-Copyright (c) 2020 Aidan Therien, Canyon Duncan
+Copyright (c) 2020 Aidan Therien, James Allen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal